 My hair was falling out.

-Yup, me, the Asian girl with thick black hair, who has always been told by hair stylists, “Wow!
-You have a LOT of hair!”, quietly freaked out every time I washed my hair.
-It had gotten so bad, I started stretching out the days I washed my hair because I felt so discouraged by the amount of hair that collected around the drain.
+Yes, me – the girl with thick black hair whose hairstylists always declared, “Wow!
+You have a LOT of hair!” — quietly freaked out every time I washed my hair.
+It had gotten so bad that I started stretching out days between washings because I was so discouraged watching hair swirl down the drain on the shower floor.

-It started last year during the pandemic.
+It started during the pandemic.
 At first, I wasn’t too worried.
-“Oh, well, it’ll grow back later.”
-I figured it was a phase my body was going through, like when I had my babies.
+“Oh, well, it’ll grow back.”

 My priorities were my kids and my husband.
 Me?
 I’ll figure that out later.